 I played baseball all my life in Denver; including little league, Old-Timers League, Pony League, Legion A, George Washington High School, semi-pro ball, and the Sunday Morning Baseball League.
 My main and favorite position was pitcher.
 I loved to pitch because you’re the center of attention and in control of the game, and I thrived on the pressure.
 I pitched a no-hitter in Pony League, as well as got a hit that broke up a no-hitter!

 As a long time member of the SABR (Society for American Baseball Research) and its ballparks committee and Denver chapter, my love for Colorado and baseball allowed me to serve as a member of both the Denver Baseball Commission and the Coors Field Design Committee.
 Having visited the site of all the big league ballparks; including the new big league fields built in the “retro ballpark” era, and annually attend the National Sports Collectors Convention, I took the design of Coors Field very personally.
 I initiated the vision of an Ebbets Field type entry way, which eventually became the reality of the 20th and Blake Street main home plate entrance.
-Now, that entrance is a strong throw from centerfield to home plate away B’s Ballpark Museum.
+Now, that entrance is a stones throw away from the main entrance to the Ballpark Museum.

-Baseball and ballparks have been part of my 61 years of life for as long as I can remember back.
-Baseball has always been a companion and best friend.
+Baseball and ballparks have been part of my life for as long as I can remember back.
+Baseball has always been a companion and a best friend.
 I have a lifetime of experiences and memories that I can’t wait to share with you.

-I look so forward to meeting you and learning about your baseball memories, and taking you on my unique personal tour of B’s Ballpark Museum and having the Museum come to life.
+I look forward to meeting you and learning about your baseball memories, taking you on my unique personal tour of the National Ballpark Museum, and having the Museum come to life.
 Nobody has ever come away from the Museum disappointed.
 I guarantee it!